How is Zeffy free?

 Reach out to supporters and attendees, asking them to give shoutouts by tagging your organization in their social media posts or sharing event details.

 Remember to connect with local media outlets with a stake in your cause or community, and consider publishing a press release to maximize attention for your fundraiser.
-Newspapers, radio, and TV stations will allow nonprofit organizations to advertise events with them, and they may even interview you for a short segment.
-Local news stations may also want to report on your event if you're fortunate.
+In your press release to news media, be sure to include:

 Case study: Noelle's Gift to Children raised over $325,000 with Zeffy

-Noelle’s Gift to Children, a nonprofit that helps kids in Sarnia-Lambton and Chatham-Kent, Ontario, uses Zeffy's free fundraising platform for events like its annual gala and 5K run.
+Noelle's Gift to Children, a nonprofit that helps kids in Sarnia-Lambton and Chatham-Kent, Ontario, uses Zeffy's zero-fee fundraising platform for events like its annual gala and 5K run.
 It has raised $325,208 for its various fundraisers using Zeffy.

 Switching to Zeffy saved them $16,260 in fees, meaning that more money goes directly to helping children.
 Bryan Cowden, the run's convenor, loves that Zeffy is a 100% free fundraising platform that is easy to use and offers all the features they need.

-"I was shocked.
+I was shocked.
 Yeah, I was shocked by the features that you get.
-Compared to other forms I’ve used, Zeffy is just amazing." - Bryan Cowden
+Compared to other forms I've used, Zeffy is just amazing.

 Final thoughts on promoting a fundraiser